ArinZBryan/A-Level-Notes/Physics/Waves/Lenses.md

 A lens diagram is used to graphically find the image of an object through a lens, given the lens' position, focal points and the object's position relative to the lens.
 It is important to note that when drawing such lens diagrams, a convex lens is represented as a line with arrowheads at each end, and a concave lens as a straight line with upside-down arrowheads at the tips.

 ### Images
 When using a lens, there are two types of image that can be produced: real and virtual.
 A real image is formed when the light rays reaching your eyes have bounced off the object, and passed through the lens.
-This type of image is called real because it accuratly relflects the real-world position and scale of the objects depicted within.
+This type of image is called real because it accurately reflects the real-world position and scale of the objects depicted within.
 A virtual image is called what it is because it *does not* accurately represent these things.
 This results in the image appearing to be on the same side of the lens as the object itself.

 #### Using Lenses
 There are four main situations that need to be known, as shown below: